Running FCCS & Consume From Command Line

 java -jar fuelbed.jar

-5. To run FCCS for all fuelbeds within a folder (e.g., “custom_fuelbeds”) using benchmark fuel moistures, type:
+5. Run FCCS.
+The only required argument to run FCCS is the path to fuelbed(s).
+To run FCCS for all fuelbeds within a folder (e.g., "fuelbeds_custom") using benchmark (default) fuel moistures, type:

 7. To convert the output file (fccs_summary.csv) to metric values, type: